pdjr-build/swipe-handler/README.md

 Library implementing __SwipeHandler__, a class supporting a simple, configurable, swipe gesture handler.

-__SwipeHandler__ attaches to an arbitrary collection of document elements called _panels_ waiting for a swipe gesture on one or more associated _zones_ that satisfies some defined _sensitivity_ threshold.
+__SwipeHandler__ attaches to an arbitrary ordered collection of document elements called _panels_ waiting for a swipe gesture on one or more associated _zones_ that satisfies some defined _sensitivity_ threshold.

+__SwipeHanler__ applies a unary current selection model to the _panel_ collection and initially identifies the first element as the _selected panel_.

 By default the system assumes that a _panel_ is its own _zone_ and uses a default _sensitivity_ which gives a reasonable response for full screen swipes.

-When a swipe is detected the handler will perform some action: the built-in default action just toggles the CSS class of _panels_ using a strategy which maintains the idea of a 'selected' panel.
+When a valid swipe is detected the handler will perform some action: the built-in default action is toggles the CSS class of _panels_ using a strategy which maintains the idea of a 'selected' panel.
 Swiping moves the selected panel forwards and backwards through the _panel_ collection.
 Other, or additional, actions can be implemented by the host application and executed through a callback mechanism.